‘Like I’m trapped’: Africans in China lockdown see no escape

 “Together we are one family,” the association tweeted Tuesday, encouraging fellow Africans to follow precautionary measures.

 The concerns are real.
 Even Africa’s most developed economy, South Africa, has signaled it will not evacuate citizens.
 On Sunday it told students in China to adhere to university instructions, warning that leaving without permission “can have far-reaching consequences.”
+Morocco’s King Mohammed VI, however, has ordered his government to repatriate 100 nationals of the north African nation from Wuhan.

 Speaking by phone, Bakari sounded remarkably relaxed, even chuckling, as he described life under lockdown.